Poddyman0/odin-members-only/README.md

   </li>
   <li><strong>Deployment:</strong> The project is deployed on a chosen PaaS (Platform as a Service) provider, making it accessible online.</li>
 </ul>

+Project Title: Exclusive Clubhouse
+Description:
+In this project, I built a web application for an exclusive clubhouse where members can post anonymous messages.
+While all visitors can read the messages, only members can see the author of each post.
+The application involves user authentication, database management, and implementing role-based access control.

+Technologies Used:

+Node.js: For server-side JavaScript execution.
+Express.js: For handling HTTP requests and routing.
+MongoDB: For database management and storing user and message data.
+Mongoose: For interacting with MongoDB using an object data modeling (ODM) library.
+Passport.js: For user authentication.
+bcrypt: For password hashing and security.
+Features:

+Database Models:

+User Model: Stores user details including full name, email (used as username), hashed password, and membership status.
+An optional admin field is added for role-based access.
+Message Model: Stores messages with a title, timestamp, text content, and a reference to the author.
+User Authentication:

+Sign-Up Form: Allows users to create an account with full name, email, password, and a confirm password field.
+Passwords are hashed using bcrypt, and inputs are validated.
+Login Form: Users can log in using their email and password.
+Authentication is handled using Passport.js.
+Join the Club: Users need to enter a secret passcode to gain membership status.
+This feature adds exclusivity to the clubhouse.
+Message Management:

+Create Messages: Logged-in users can create new messages.
+This functionality is only visible to authenticated users.
+Display Messages: All messages are displayed on the homepage.
+Non-members see only the message content, while members can also see the author’s name and date.
+Admin Capabilities: An admin user can see and delete any message.
+Admin status is granted either through a special passcode or a checkbox during sign-up.
+Role-Based Access:

+Membership Status: Only users with membership status can see message authors and dates.
+Admin Privileges: Admins have additional permissions, including the ability to delete messages.
+Admin users are distinguished with a special field in the database.
+Deployment:

+The project is deployed on a chosen PaaS (Platform as a Service) provider, making it accessible online.